konstagap/AAC-coding-task/README.md

 ### Prerequisites

 Application is build with vanilla javasCript, CSS and HTML.
-Project comes with `package.json` file which has all the dependencies listed, after runnin `npm install` you do not have to install anything seperatly to make app running.
+Project comes with `package.json` file which has all the dependencies listed in it, after runnin `npm install` you do not have to install anything seperatly to make app running.
 __However__, application uses Express.js server, to install Express individualy you can run

 ```